KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Also, in his highly regulated field, regulatory auditors need field-level documentation.

-Database comments were introduced in [Django 4.2](https://docs.djangoproject.com/en/5.2/releases/4.2/#comments-on-columns-and-tables) in April 2023.
+Database comments were introduced in [Django 4.2](https://docs.djangoproject.com/en/5.2/releases/4.2/#comments-on-columns-and-tables).
 They are not supported in SQLite.

 Db comments can be at a field or table-level:
 * Field-level: db_comment
 * Table-level: db_table_comment

 ![](djangocon-us-2025-recap-images/ryan-cheley-db-comment-example.jpg)
-db_comment exmaple
+db_comment example

 Not everyone has access to the frontend.